Understanding Android Management with Intune | Android Enterprise

 Android is the undeniable leader (?) in the Mobile OS market, and its popularity comes down to the fact that the core source code is open-source.
 This has led to many variants of Android we see today in the market.

-Though Android continues to lead the market, iOS has better preferences in the IT Enterprise scenarios due to its security (iOS is Apple proprietary and is a closed eco-system) and consistent management capabilities (since it’s only Apple that manufactures iPhones/iPads).
+Though Android continues to lead the market, iOS has better preferences in IT Enterprise scenarios due to its security (iOS is Apple proprietary and a closed ecosystem) and consistent management capabilities (since only Apple manufactures iPhones/iPads).

 When we look down at the Android space, there are numerous OEMs in the market, and each has Android customized to suit their needs –